hello world!

 Mandelic Acid

-Mandelic acid is an alpha-hydroxy acid commonly used for professional and at-home chemical peels.
+Mandelic acid is an alpha-hydroxy acid commonly used for professional chemical peels.
 It is composed of large molecules that take time to penetrate the skin and rarely cause irritation.
-It is less likely to cause discoloration and all skin types, including darker complexion, tolerate it well.
-It is often used in combination with salicylic acid.
+It is also less likely to cause discoloration and all skin types, including darker complexions, tolerate it well.
+Mandelic acid is often used in combination with salicylic acid.

 Glycolic Acid (GA)

-Glycolic acid is among the safer, less irritating chemical solutions and is often found in chemical peels for home use.
+Glycolic acid is among the safer, less irritating chemical solutions.
 It is suitable for all skin types.

 Lactic Acid (LA)